DeivideM/MicroserviceRabbitMQ/README.md

-# MicroserviceRabbitMQ
+# Microservices with Rabbit MQ
+C# .net core 3.1
+RabbitMQ
-C# .net core Microservice using RabbitMQ and other good stuff!
+and other good stuff!

 Let's rock it!